Your education, training and employment

 Course materials or equipment not covered by a bursary

-If you maintain a 95% attendance rate at college you will receive a reward during holiday periods (excluding summer holiday)
+If you maintain a 95% attendance rate at college you will receive a reward during holiday periods (excluding summer holidays)

 - October and February half term – £10